shaunschembri/ElasticTMDB/README.md

 ### Configuring
 Clone or [download](https://github.com/shaunschembri/ElasticTMDB/archive/master.zip) this repository.
-Review settings in elastictmdb.ini.
+Review settings in elastictmdb.conf.
 All options are documented in the file but if you are starting with a new/empty cache you only need to set the TMDB API key and the Elasticsearch connection details.

 ## Usage